bitcoin/bitcoin/README.md

 libsecp256k1
 ============

-Optimized C library for EC operations on curve secp256k1
+Optimized C library for EC operations on curve secp256k1.

 This library is experimental, so use at your own risk.

+Features:
+* Low-level field and group operations on secp256k1.
+* ECDSA signing/verification and key generation.
+* Adding/multiplying private/public keys.
+* Serialization/parsing of private keys, public keys, signatures.
+* Very efficient implementation.

 Implementation details
 ----------------------